Big on Beauty, Low on Mileage: Fantastic Hikes under 2 Miles

 Hit the trail to explore some of North Georgia’s most beautiful forests, waterfalls and summit views on these fantastic hikes near Blue Ridge.

 The area surrounding Blue Ridge is home to some of Georgia’s most scenic hiking trails, nestled in the beautiful, rolling Appalachian Mountains.
 From breezy summits with outstanding long-range views to serene waterfalls tumbling from rocky cliffs, there’s no shortage of amazing places to explore.
-Some of our favorite spots are tucked deep within remote wilderness areas.
 But not all the best adventures involve a lengthy hike!
 In fact, many of the most beautiful hikes near Blue Ridge are surprisingly short and beginner friendly.

 Aska Adventure Area

 The Aska Adventure Area offers 17 miles of hiking and mountain biking trails that meander through scenic stretches of the Chattahoochee National Forest.
 The Aska terrain ranges from easy to strenuous, and the trails cover distances from one to six miles, round-trip.

 For a great two-mile, easy loop and a primer to the Aska area, explore a lush, wildflower-filled forest and creek valley on The Long Branch Loop.
 The trail makes two creek crossings via wooden footbridges and visits a free-standing chimney, the remains of an old homestead.
 With gentle elevation changes and plenty of shady tree cover, the Long Branch Loop makes for a tremendous beginner-friendly hike.